18 February 2020

 Smart Cities UK is a new national engagement programme, which has has established itself as a Forum for learning amongst UK Cities and Towns whom seek to gain understanding on how to meet economic and social challenges.
 Established in 2015, the Conference has engaged with over one thousand regional leads, sharing guidance, expertise, information, knowledge and resources.

-The event was attended by many city councils, public service leaders and technology companies all looking to share and learn about today’s current challenges and solutions available.
+The event was attended by many city councils, public service leaders and construction technology companies all looking to share and learn about today’s current challenges and solutions available.

 UK Connect attended with Managing Director, PJ Farr as a guest speaker, presenting ‘the single most important thing to enable your smart city’.